deephdc/fasterrcnn_pytorch_api/README.md

 ```
 Then, open the Swagger interface, change the hyperparameters in the train section, and click on train.

 Note1: Please note that the model training process may take some time depending on the size of your dataset and the complexity of your custom backbone.
-Once the model is trained, you can use the API to perform object detection on new images.
+Once the model is trained, you can use the API to perform inference on new images.

 Note2: If you want to use Wandb to track your experience, make sure to follow these steps:
 1. Change the value of `disable_wandb` to `False`.